How To Create The Perfect XML Sitemap

 Setting Up For The Perfect Crawl

 Screaming Frog looks like a lot but is very easy to use.
-In the Configuration > Spider setting, you have several checkboxes you can use to tell Screaming Frog how to behave.
+In the Configuration > Spider setting, you can use several checkboxes to tell Screaming Frog how to behave.
 We’re trying to get Screaming Frog to emulate Google, so we want to make some checks here.

 Check the following boxes before you run your crawl: